Health Sciences Services News

 I hold a bachelor’s degree in history from University of Houston-Downtown and a Master of Library Science from Texas Woman’s University.
 My academic background in history has instilled in me a deep appreciation for research, critical analysis, and the importance of diverse perspectives.
 This foundation informs my approach as a librarian, where I emphasize the value of thorough research and evidence-based information.

 Professionally, I am passionate about supporting students and faculty in their academic journeys, particularly in the health sciences.
-My interests lie in promoting information literacy, ensuring equitable access to resources, and fostering a supportive learning environment.
+My interests lie in promoting information literacy, ensuring access to resources, and fostering a supportive learning environment.
 These interests inspire me to be a proactive and engaged librarian, always seeking to empower others with the skills and resources they need to succeed academically and professionally.
 My approach is collaborative, student-centered, and focused on enhancing both educational and research outcomes in the fields of nursing and social work.

 What are one or two things you’d like students and faculty to know about engaging with health sciences resources?